Refugees in freezing limbo on Greek-Macedonian border

 | IDOMENI, Greece

-IDOMENI, Greece Baby Zaynab lay swaddled in a multicolored blanket as her mother gently tried to rock her to sleep.
+IDOMENI, Greece Baby Zaynab lay swaddled in a multicoloured blanket as her mother gently tried to rock her to sleep.

 She didn't get much sleep the previous night, kept awake by the bitter cold which sweeps across the plateau straddling the Greek-Macedonian border and penetrates the flimsy tent which is the only shelter for the 11-day-old baby and her parents.